yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 that pair in the client and server code or via a proxy on each side.
 Doing this as a one-off is going to be easier than implementing it for all service combinations in your infrastructure.

-#### For load balancing / routing / observability
+#### For load balancing and routing

 If you're running in a cloud environment, consider using hosted load balancers in front of your services (e.g., [ALBs](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html) in AWS).
-These typically support target discovery, health checking, complex routing, uniform metrics, and other things that a service mesh also provides.
+These typically support target discovery, health checking, complex routing, standardized metrics, and other things that a service mesh also provides.

 If you're in Kubernetes, you can use [services](https://kubernetes.io/docs/concepts/services-networking/service/) and other